Credit cards expire within 5 years of issue in Canada.

 What to do when a credit card expires?

-As mentioned above, you don’t need to fret about your credit card expiring, as your card issuer will send you a replacement.
+As mentioned above, you don’t need to fret about your credit card expiration date, as your card issuer will send you a replacement in advance of the existing one expiring.

 If the expiration date is dangerously close and your new card has yet to arrive, contact your issuer by calling the number on the back of your existing card.